Common B2B demand generation questions

 How do you design integrated B2B marketing campaigns?

-Start with a content anchor like research or a guide, then build paid promotion, email sequences, and sales enablement around the same narrative.
-Each channel reinforces others rather than operating independently.
+Start with a content anchor like research or a guide.
+Then build paid promotion, email sequences, and sales enablement around the same narrative so that every channel reinforces the others rather than running its own separate story.
 Coordinate timing across channels and provide sales with talking points and account intelligence.

 What makes a B2B campaign successful?